Title 301 | Chapter 003 | Regulation 015REG

 Federal, state, or local law enforcement agency personnel operating pursuant to a written agreement may participate in organized training events without possessing a shooting range permit.(2)

-A person operating a firearm, archery equipment, or any other device used to mechanically propel a projectile on a shooting range, shall provide proof they possess a valid shooting range permit upon request by a department game warden.(3)
+A person operating a firearm, archery equipment, or any other device used to mechanically propel a projectile on a shooting range, shall provide proof that he or she possesses a valid shooting range permit upon request by a department game warden.(3)

 Except as posted by a department sign or a group permit issued pursuant to 301 KAR 3:010, a person using a shooting range shall only shoot from a designated firing line downrange at a department-provided:(a)